From Screening to Trade Management

 Always trade strong against weak.
 Avoid pairs where both currencies are in the middle of the pack.

-2. Drag the SL line to your intended stop level - below the recent swing low for BUY trades, above the recent swing high for SELL trades
+- Drag the stop line to your intended level, below the recent swing low for BUY trades, above the recent swing high for SELL trades.
+Or let a stop source place it for you: a fixed distance, an ATR multiple, or the structural level from the built-in Smart Stop logic

 Phase 3: Management